Braves vs. Giants Player Props Betting Odds

-Ronald Acuna Jr. and Wilmer Flores are among the players with prop bets available when the Atlanta Braves and the San Francisco Giants meet at Oracle Park on Friday (first pitch at 10:15 PM ET).
+Those looking to place a player prop bet can find odds for Ronald Acuna Jr., Wilmer Flores and others in the Atlanta Braves-San Francisco Giants matchup at Oracle Park on Saturday at 4:05 PM ET.

 Bet on this matchup or its props with BetMGM!